Maina Gielgud

 Maina Gielgud AO (born 14 January 1945) is a British former ballet dancer and a veteran ballet administrator.
 She was artistic director of The Australian Ballet from 1983 to 1996.
 She had a twenty-year career as a dancer in Europe and the United Kingdom.
 Gielgud directed the Royal Danish Ballet between 1997 and 1999.
 Until 2005, she held the artistic associate position at the Houston Ballet.
-She is a daughter of Lewis Gielgud and actress Zita Gordon and niece of actor John Gielgud.
+She is a daughter of Lewis Gielgud and actress Zita Gordon and niece of actor Sir John Gielgud.

 Early and personal life

 Maina Gielgud began dancing when she was six years old while living with her family in Brussels, Belgium.
 Her teacher at that time was Nadine Nicolaeva-Legat, the wife of renowned ballet dancer Nikolai Legat who taught her Swan Lake at the time.
 During her childhood she was inspired by such ballet greats as Maya Plisetskaya, Nina Vyroubova, Rosella Hightower and Galina Ulanova.
 Her favourite authors are Lewis Carroll, Marcel Proust, Iris Murdoch, Charles Dickens and former Prime Minister of the United Kingdom Winston Churchill.
 When it comes to choreographers, she likes Christopher Wheeldon, Alexei Ratmansky and Wayne McGregor while her favourite directors are Brook and Hall.
 She also enjoys listening to Maria Callas and watch acting done by Maggie Smith, Glenda Jackson, Judi Dench, Alec Guinness, Colin Firth, Ben Kingsley, John Hurt, Peter O'Toole and her uncle John.
 The movies that she is fascinated by are: Amour, Slumdog Millionaire, Quartet and The Bridge on the River Kwai.